Fontainebleau Inn 064.jpg 399.jpg I_0312.jpg Fontainebleau Inn serendipity1-new.jpg Fontainebleau Inn 220d.jpg Fontainebleau Inn

 How long is the license valid?

-A marriage license is valid for 60 days, beginning the day after it is
+A marriage license is valid for 60 days, beginning the day after it is issued.

 How much does it cost?

-If the marriage license is issued by a town or city clerk in New York
+If the marriage license is issued by a town or city clerk

-State outside of New York City, it costs $25.
-If it is issued by the City
+in New York State outside of New York City, it costs $40.

-certificate is automatically sent by the issuing clerk to the applicants
+Registration.
+This certificate is automatically sent by the

-within 15 days after the completed license is returned by the officiant
+completed license is returned by the officiant (person who

-of Marriage Registration within four weeks of the wedding should contact
+weeks of the wedding should contact the town or city clerk

-the town or city clerk who issued the license.
+who issued the license.

 Is a premarital physical exam required?